About cervical screening

 Specialist clinics for cervical screening

-There are specialist clinics available for people who may feel uncomfortable going for cervical screening.
+Specialist clinics are available for people who may feel uncomfortable undergoing cervical screening.

-CliniQ are a holistic sexual health and wellbeing service for all trans people, partners and friends.
-They are a trans-led team, who offer a safe, confidential space for those who may not feel comfortable accessing mainstream services.
+CliniQ is a holistic sexual health and wellbeing service for all trans people, partners and friends.
+They are a trans-led team.
+They offer a safe, confidential space for those who may not feel comfortable accessing mainstream services.
 They also provide cervical screening services.

-My Body Back Project is a specialist service that run clinics where women who have experienced sexual assault are able to access cervical screening.
+My Body Back Project is a specialist service.
+They run clinics where women who have experienced sexual assault can access cervical screening.
 All female staff are trained to work with women who have experienced sexual violence.

 Screening results